 Many devices are Wi-Fi-certified and carry the Wi-Fi logo from the Wi-Fi Alliance.
-Inflight Wi-Fi works with most laptops and smartphones, and United Wi-Fi supports Android®, Apple®, Blackberry®, Nokia® (Symbian S60), Kindle® and Windows platforms.
+United Wi-Fi works with most laptops and smartphones, and United Wi-Fi supports Android®, Apple®, BlackBerry®, Nokia® (Symbian S60), Kindle® and Windows platforms.

 To determine if your device is Wi-Fi-enabled, you may open the device's connection manager – which is an application used to modify the device’s network connections – and see if there is a reference to WLAN (wireless local area network), Wi-Fi or 802.11.
 Typically the connection manager is located in a settings or applications folder.

 - Are there wireless-enabled devices available to borrow onboard?

 No, United does not provide wireless-enabled devices at this time.

 - When can I use United Wi-Fi?